 KQ 5.
-Harms of Treatment for Amblyopia, Its Risk Factors, and Refractive Error
+Harms of Treatment of Amblyopia, Its Risk Factors, and Refractive Error

-We included one fair- and two good-quality trials (described in four articles) that evaluated harms of treatment (Table 5).115-118 Two of the included trials compared patching with no patching (children pretreated with eyeglasses if indicated), and one compared patching plus eyeglasses versus eyeglasses alone versus no treatment.
-None of the included studies evaluated atropine.
-Sample size ranged from 60 to 180.
-All three enrolled preschoolers with a mean age ranging from 4 to 5.3 years.
-Duration of followup varied from 5 weeks to 12 weeks to 1.5 years.
-A single trial reported each outcome for which we found evidence; none of the included trials reported on similar outcomes.
-Overall, the trials provide limited evidence but suggest that patching has some psychological harms.
+We included one fair- and two good-quality trials (described in four articles) that evaluated harms of treatment (Table 5).115-118 Two of the included trials compared patching with no patching (children were pretreated with eyeglasses if indicated),^{116, 117} and one compared patching plus eyeglasses versus eyeglasses alone versus no treatment.115 None of the included studies evaluated atropine.
+Sample sizes ranged from 60117 to 180.116 All three enrolled preschoolers with a mean age ranging from 4 to 5.3 years.
+Duration of treatment (and followup) varied from 5 weeks (1 year)116 to 12 weeks (12 weeks)117 to 1 year (1.5 years).115 A single trial reported each outcome for which we found evidence; none of the included trials reported on similar outcomes.
+Overall, the trials provide limited evidence but suggest that patching may have some psychological harms.